BLUE HORIZON, BOOK 4

 Merlin bowed, licked his daughter lightly on the head and then held Cassandra up against his chest.
 He turned, set her in Shannon’s arms, and then put his hands behind his back as he waited.

 Like Alexander, the next puppy was predominantly lupine in appearance, but the young male had Samantha’s Border collie ears.
-His fur was an even mix of grey, black and white, and he wriggled around in Merlin’s hands.
+His fur was an even mix of gray, black and white, and he wriggled around in Merlin’s hands.
 The pup’s father grinned as he held onto the squirmy child.

 “This son of mine will be known as “Marcus Derek Sinclair.”